reduxjs/redux/docs/recipes/reducers/06-NormalizingStateShape.md

 }
 ```

 This could be expanded in a number of ways.
 For example, an application that does a lot of editing of entities might want to keep two sets of "tables" in the state, one for the "current" item values and one for the "work-in-progress" item values.
 When an item is edited, its values could be copied into the "work-in-progress" section, and any actions that update it would be applied to the "work-in-progress" copy, allowing the editing form to be controlled by that set of data while another part of the UI still refers to the original version.
-"Resetting" the edit form would simply require removing the item from the "WIP" section and re-copying it over, while "applying" the edits would involve copying the values from the "WIP" section to the "current" section.
+"Resetting" the edit form would simply require removing the item from the "work-in-progress" section and re-copying the original data from "current" to "work-in-progress", while "applying" the edits would involve copying the values from the "work-in-progress" section to the "current" section.

 ## Relationships and Tables